Hanga Roa – The Rapa Nui People, Easter Island

 Flying in from Santiago de Chile after a 5-hour flight is an awe-inspiring experience.
 After 3,700 km (2,300 miles) over the deep and vast South Pacific Ocean without the slightest sight of land, it is announced through the speaker that we will land in barely ten minutes.

-From the window we see the contours of a tiny island approaching.
+From the window, we see the contours of a tiny island approaching.
 We finally go down and arrive at the renowned Easter Island.
-I have known about it since I was a child, when the isolated island and its fascinating statues were brought to my knowledge through a Donald Duck comic strip.
-Ever since, I have always dreamt of seeing the island for myself.
+I have known about it since I was a small girl when I learned about the remote island and its fascinating statues through a Donald Duck comic strip.
+Since childhood, I have always dreamt of seeing the island for myself.

 So here we are, more than ready to visit the Rapa Nui culture and people on Easter Island!

 Rapa Nui is not very large.
-From the air we see than the runway stretches all across from one side to the other in the southern part of the island.
-Actually, NASA has extended the runway to serve as an emergency landing field for space shuttle missions!
+From the air, we see that the runway stretches all across from one side to the other in the southern part of the island.
+NASA has extended the runway as an emergency landing field for space shuttle missions!

 Indeed, we have come to Polynesia – visitors to the island are received with Polynesian flower necklaces at the airport!
-Before leaving, she double-checks that we have already paid the fee of 80$ per person for the entrance to the Rapa Nui National Park which is the entrance ticket to all the cultural sites outside Hanga Roa.
+Before leaving, she double-checks that we have already paid the fee for the entrance to the Rapa Nui National Park, which is the entrance ticket to all the cultural sites outside Hanga Roa.
 It is only for sale at the airport and in one other location in town.
-We will need to show the ticket to prove that we have paid the fee at many of the important sites around the island, so it would be annoying to find out later that we missed it.
+We will need to show the ticket to prove that we have paid the fee at many important sites around the island, so it would be annoying to find out later that we missed it.

 Road safety Chile/your country